detachedsoul/apartment-rental-system/README.md

 - Implemented a feature where a success email is sent to the tenant once the property has been assigned to him/her.

+- Prevent users from seeing the details of a property that has already been taken.

 ## Features

 - Admin (property owner login)